top of page

 conclusion

 Indeed, Procopius could not have been more wrong.
-It was not men ferrying the dead to England; it was women who did it.
+It was not men ferrying the dead to England; it was women who did.

 A bit more serious and beyond the macho way of thinking of Procopius, the fact a boat grave has been found is interesting because it fits the existing views of a shared North Sea culture, of which Frisia was part during early-medieval times (IJssennagger 2017).
 Especially the southern Scandinavian influence during the mid-sixth century, was significant (Nicolay 2005).
 Boat burials might have been part of that, although with less grandeur and frequency of their Scandinavian and Anglo-Saxon neighbours (see map further below).

-Comparable to Scandinavia, (even more) in Frisia boat burials were the exception, not the rule.
+Comparable to Scandinavia, in the territory of Frisia boat burials were, even more, the exception, not the rule.
 Why making this exception anyway, is still a big question mark.
 Archaeological artifacts and traces for long have not been viewed from a perspective of (religious) rituals.
 So, we might have missed a lot of information during excavations.
 And, understanding rituals from these data is terribly troublesome as well (Nieuwhof 2017).
 However, deposits of remains of the dead, and of grave fields as such, might have fulfilled a role in binding the soil to the community, in forming a common history and identity, and might even have been relevant politically.

 Boat graves were, as said, an anomaly.
 Some scholars see a parallel with the Nordic mythology of the god Freyr and his ship Skíðblaðnir, meaning 'assembled from thin pieces of wood'.
 Others say it was a political statement.
-Or, was it a woman who originated from the British Isles? as some speculate (Dijkstra 2011).
+Or was it a woman who originated from the British Isles? as some speculate (Dijkstra 2011).
 A boat for her to row back to her motherland?
 However, it might go a bit deeper than all this.
-With simple, non-princely boat burials, like Solleveld, Skamby (Sweden), or Fallward (Germany), the significance of early-medieval boat burials must have been more than just to honour the elite and make a statement.
+With simple, non-princely boat burials, like Solleveld, Skamby in Sweden, or Fallward in Germany, the significance of early medieval boat burials must have been more than just to honour the elite and make a statement.
 The suggestion might be that the chosen persons for this special funeral treatment were also to fulfil a continuous, active role between the world of the living, the community, and that of the dead, with the boat ferrying between both worlds, expressing the motion (Williams 2014).

 And so, we made a full circle with the antique myth of ferryman Charon, and with the account of the Greek scholar Procopius.
 A liaison-concept stemming from the dawn of humanity, although moderated into many different variations through time.

-Who knows, perhaps the Bronze Age people of the Tarim Basin in the province of Xinjiang in China (新疆木乃伊), dating more than 4,000 years old, who buried their dead in boats too, had a similar concept of the afterlife.
+Who knows, perhaps the Bronze Age people of the Tarim Basin, 新疆木乃伊, in the province of Xinjiang in China, dating more than 4,000 years old, who buried their dead in boats likewise, had a similar concept of the afterlife.

-The ornamentation of the belt buckle, also one of the grave gifts, compared with other grave gifts found in Abbeville, France and Oxford, England, points to cultural contacts along the southern North Sea coast and on both sides of the English Channel.
+The ornamentation of the belt buckle, also one of the grave gifts, compared with other grave gifts found at Abbeville in France and Oxford in England, points to cultural contacts along the southern North Sea coast and on both sides of the Southern Bight.
 The buried person was probably a veteran of the Roman army (Looijenga 2003).
-Read also our blog post Frisian mercenaries in the Roman army to get a picture of these Germanic-Celtic mercenaries in the Roman army.
+Read also our blog post Frisian Mercenaries in the Roman army.
+Fighting for honour and glory to get a picture of these Germanic-Celtic mercenaries in the imperial Roman army.

 Note 3 — Map of boat burials: